 Examples of Ferromagnetic Materials

 Most of the ferromagnetic materials are metals.
-Common examples of ferromagnetic substances are Iron, Cobalt, Nickel, etc. In addition, metallic alloys and rare earth magnets are also classified as ferromagnetic materials.
+Common examples of ferromagnetic substances are Iron, Cobalt, Nickel, etc. Besides, metallic alloys and rare earth magnets are also classified as ferromagnetic materials.

 Magnetite is a ferromagnetic material which is formed by the oxidation of iron into an oxide.
 It has a Curie temperature of 580°C. Earlier, it was recognized as a magnetic substance.
 Magnetite has the greatest magnetism among all the natural minerals on earth.